-There’s a reason you pass the pasta.
-Not just because your Aunt Pat’s starving again after church (though she is), but because we all eat pasta the same way - in large quantities, at large gatherings, and generally until it’s gone.
+There’s a reason you’re taught to pass the pasta.
+No, it’s not just because your Aunt’s famished after church again, it’s because humans generally eat pasta in large quantities, at large gatherings, and generally until it’s gone.
 It’s called family-style for a reason.

 But sushi?
 Not so much.
-We all eat sushi differently.
-You like some sashimi, but generally stick to rolls, while your friend who always reminds you about her trip to Japan is an omakase purist.
+We all eat sushi a bit differently.
+You might like some nigiri, but generally stick to rolls, while your friend (who constantly reminds you about their trip to Japan) is an omakase purist.
 And that guy you’re on a date with?
 Well, he’s still on the tempura section.
 So why do so many LA sushi restaurants only cater to one category?
 Can’t we all be happy eating sushi together?

 Yes.
 Just head to Sushi Fumi to do it.

 Located in the heart of La Cienega between Beverly and Melrose, Sushi Fumi is that place you tell your friends about, and they respond with, “Wait there’s a sushi restaurant there?”
 Yes, there is.
-And behind a facade that reads more like an abandoned laundromat than a sushi place, you’ll find a good-sized, modern dining room with a great vibe, and plenty of tables for whoever you roll in with.
+And you’ll find a simple, casual dining room with a tiny wrap-around bar and scattered tables for whoever you roll in with.
 Date night?
 Midweek catch up with friends?
 Solo voyage to sushi greatness?
-All is welcome here.
+It’s all happening here.

-Sushi Fumi is one of our favorite sushi spots in LA because no matter what you order, you walk away feeling like you ate the best thing on the menu.
-And that’s something anybody can get on board with.
+Sushi Fumi is one of our favorite sushi spots in LA because it’s affordable and accessible, but also because no matter what you order, you walk away feeling like you ate the best thing on the menu.

-We thought no one could take over the spot Murakami’s chirashi bowls had in our heart, but this baby just did.
-For $17, you get a bowl of massive cuts of everything from salmon to whitefish to albacore tuna.
-This is your ideal lunchtime order.
+We thought no one could take over the spot Murakami’s chirashi bowls had in our hearts, but this is a serious contender.
+For $20, you get a bowl of massive cuts of everything from salmon to whitefish to albacore tuna.
+This is an ideal quick lunch order.